Configurer une application Azure pour Exchange Online

 • ID de l'annuaire (locataire)

-Utiliser Azure AD pour configurer une connexion manuelle
+Utiliser Azure pour configurer une connexion manuelle

 Les étapes spécifiques de Microsoft peuvent varier en fonction de la version de votre portail Azure et des mises à jour effectuées par Microsoft.
-Consultez la documentation de Microsoft pour obtenir les dernières consignes sur l'enregistrement et l'autorisation des applications.
+Consultez la documentation de Microsoft pour obtenir les dernières instructions sur l'enregistrement et l'autorisation des applications.

-Étape 1 : Enregistrez une application
+Étape 1 : Enregistrer une application

-5. Cliquez sur S'inscrire.
+5. Cliquez sur Register (Enregistrer).

 Étape 2 : Configurer les autorisations de l'API

-Choisissez l'une des options ci-dessous :
+Choisissez l'une des options suivantes :

 Option 1 : Ajouter manuellement des autorisations

-3. Pour les autorisations d'application, sélectionnez :
+3. Pour les autorisations de l'application, sélectionnez :

-• calendars.read
+• Calendars.Read

-• mail.read
+• Contacts.Read

-• contacts.read
+• Directory.Read.All

-• Directory.read.all
+• Group-Conversation.Read.All

-4. Cliquez sur Accorder le consentement administrateur pour [Votre organisation].
+4. Cliquez sur Accorder le consentement administrateur pour votre organisation.

 Option 2 : Modifier le fichier manifeste de l'application